doingandlearning/python-august-2025/readme.md

 ## Course Overview

-This three-day course is designed to equip you with both foundational and advanced Python skills through a structured, hands-on approach.
-You’ll explore Python's core language features, dive into practical programming concepts, and gain exposure to essential libraries and tools.
-By the end, you'll be able to apply Python confidently across various real-world applications, bridging the gap between learning and doing with solid examples and clear best practices.
+This three-day course offers a practical, hands-on journey into the world of Python programming.
+We'll cover the essential language features and build your skills progressively.
+To make the learning concrete and engaging, our labs will follow a central theme: analyzing real-world news headlines.
+You'll start with basic scripts and build up to a final project that fetches live news from the internet, processes the data, and generates an analysis report.
+By the end, you'll have the confidence to apply Python to practical data-handling tasks.

 ## Session Topics